Valcombird/TextAdventure/TextAdventure/TextAdventure/ReadMe.txt

 Seeing how much I can do in C++

+7/13
+NPCs
+	Start of skill system
+	Took out heal for goblin and now only used for Orc Skill for orc similar to Warrior called smash
+	Added chicken npc

 7/12
 NPCs
 	Made loadNPCs function to handle loading instead of it being called everytime setStats is called